Healthy Self-Care Checklist

 Your annual gynecological exam is a great way to let someone else take care of you.
 Your gynecologist wants to see you every year to check for signs of health conditions or provide care, including annual preventative exams, reproductive/contraceptive management, and treatment for menopause or other gynecologic conditions.
 During your exam, you can also ask any and all health questions you might have.
 Your doctor can help you with a lot of quality of life issues—weight loss, sex, PMS— no topic is out of bounds.
-Learn more about Women’s Care Florida’s comprehensive gynecological program here.
+Learn more about Women’s Care’s comprehensive gynecological program here.

 Reward Yourself for Self-Caring

 Once you’ve updated your vaccines, had your yearly mammogram and have seen your gynecologist, think about some other ways you can take care of your body and your mind.
 Why not try one of these healthy, self-care activities:

 - A soothing massage to help you release stress, relax tense muscles and treat aches and pains

 - A night out with some friends for mental-health-boosting social time